The Haverford School Begins Its 139th School Year - NewsBreak

 Related

-Lauren Wochok, Dean of Valley Forge Military Academy, spoke with MONTCO Today about how her youth and experiences have enabled her to take the helm at Valley Forge Military Academy and how growing up in a diverse community in a multi-generational household grounded her, helping her to relate well among her students.
+Lauren Wochok, Dean of Valley Forge Military Academy and College, spoke with VISTA Today about how her youth and experiences have enabled her to take the helm at Valley Forge Military Academy and how growing up in a diverse community in a multi-generational household grounded her, helping her to relate well among her students.

 Seven Church Farm School Students Honored by College Board’s National Recognition Programs

+Images via Church Farm School.
 The College Board’s four recognition programs — National African American Recognition Program, National Hispanic Recognition Program, National Indigenous Recognition Program, and National Rural and Small Town Recognition Program — honor underrepresented students for their academic achievements.
-Seven Church Farm School students have been recognized by the College...

 West Chester University Officially Unveils New Sciences and Engineering Building